 Pay on time

 Next up, pay on time.
 Make sure that you deposit on time.
-In terms of federal withholding, if your business owed less than $50,000 in taxes for the previous four quarters, then you only need to deposit monthly, on the 15th day of the month following the pay day the liability occurred.
+In terms of federal withholding, if your business owed less than $50,000 in taxes for the lookback period, then you only need to deposit monthly, on the 15th day of the month following the pay day the liability occurred.
 If you reported more than $50,000 in tax liability, then you must deposit semi-weekly.
 Depending on your pay day, you'll know when to deposit.
 If your pay day is between a Wednesday-Friday, then you need to pay your taxes by the following Wednesday.
 Or if it's on the weekend or a Monday or a Tuesday, then make sure you pay the money by Friday.
 Additionally, regardless of whether or not you are a regular monthly depositor or semi-weekly, if you accumulate $100,000 of taxes or more on any day during a deposit period, you must deposit your taxes the next day.

 Make it easier - use software